 - Etc etc…

 Add Time Series (Optional): This is an optional setting but if you’d like to add people who click on your Reference URL to a specific time series you can do so by selecting any time series you have already set up from this drop-down menu (a time series is a drip-delay sequence of messages you can set up for your Messenger chatbot).
+Using this, you can easily trigger prospects into different campaigns.

 Add Tags (Optional): This is also an optional setting that you can use if you’d like to add a tag to people who click your Reference URL.
 This can be used for segmenting your audience.

-Welcome Message (Optional): When a user messages your Facebook page for the very first time, Facebook shows a “Get Started” button which acts as a opt-in for your messenger bot.
+Welcome Message (Optional): When a user messages your Facebook page for the very first time, Facebook shows a “Get Started” button which acts as an opt-in for your messenger bot.
 When they click the “Get Started” button, your welcome message you create is sent.

 Once you’ve inserted your settings, you can continue to set up your messaging funnel (follow up messages) just like you would in any other part of the software.